On this page:

 - Will I have to self-isolate when I arrive?

 - What is the new Travel Departure Declaration Form requirement from 8 March?

 - What is the latest on vaccinations for students (including international students)?

 Arrivals and travel

 There are travel restrictions on passengers arriving in the UK from a number of countries.
-View the full list of banned countries.
+View the full list of red-list travel countries.

 People with residence rights include holders of an entry visa meaning that you are still able to enter the UK with a student visa.
-Unfortunately, if you are coming to Warwick for a short term study of under 6 months and intend to study using a Standard Visitor Visa, you will not be able to travel to the UK with this visa until the ban is lifted.
+Unfortunately, if you are coming to Warwick for a short term study of under 6 months and intend to study using a Standard Visitor Visa, you will not be able to travel to the UK with this visa until the country you're travelling from is removed from the Red List.
 You may wish to consider applying for a Student Visa instead, if eligible.

 If you are travelling to the UK from overseas, you will need to comply with border measures that have been introduced to help prevent transmission of Covid-19 on your return.
 For new students who have not yet entered the UK, the physical arrival deadline has been relaxed.
 See more information below on the physical arrival deadline.

 The University is aware that some of our international Master’s students who started their courses in September 2020 may wish to time their travel to the UK with the deadline for eligibility for the new Graduate Route visa.
 The Home Office has now confirmed that these students must have arrived in the UK on or before 27 September 2021 to qualify for the Route.